ambros02/SCassignment3/README.md

 <h3>4.4 Watchpoints</h3>
 <p>In the architecture.py a new instruction 'wpt' for watchpoints was added.
 In the vm_break file a dictionary for the
 the watchpoints was needed.
 It stores the memory addresses of the watchpoints and their original value.
 Also in the handlers dictionary the handlers for adding and clearing watchpoints were implemented.
-In the run method, if a watchpoint instruction is encountered, it checks if the value at the specified address has changed or not.
-If there was a change, it sets the VMState to FINISHED which halts the VM and lets the user interact.
+In the run method it checks if a value at the watchpoint address has changed or not.
+If there was a change, it halts the VM and lets the user interact.
 There is a method to create watchpoints which adds them to the dictionary with the original value and the clear method deletes it from the dictionary.</p>